Frankoloko/demos/my_theory_pages/Life Lessons.md

 Be curious.

+Curiosity killed the kat, but it also helped the cat develop to one of the most intelligent and successful species on earth.
+Non-curiosity (like a cow just grazing all day) leave you vulnerable to more intelligent creatures.

+That said, be careful of not learning so much that you become an intelligence snob.
+People don't want to know everything and hear every fancy word you can say.
+Many times people just want to laugh and have human interactions.

+* Write down questions that pop up, and answer them later when you have time
+* Don't become an intelligence snob

 # Dream big

 Another important skill that robots will never replace, is the ability to have a dream an execute it.
 To have a vision and work towards it.